Nested loops are a control structure that consists of placing loops inside other loops.

 # Action that repeats in the outer loop

-In these examples, we have performed a loop of type FOR, with:
+In these examples, we’ve created a FOR type loop with:

 This means that, in total:

-Nesting loops is common, and necessary to solve complex problems (especially in structured and grouped data).
+Nested loops are common and necessary to solve complex problems (especially with structured and grouped data).

 For example, imagine the following code, which simulates evaluating all students in a class.